 For coffee and cat lovers, the latest rage in the United States is the best of both worlds.
 Order your favorite caffeinated beverage and carry it into a room that’s best described as a playground for cats.
 Shelves with pillows and blankets, attached to window sills, give curious cats a panorama of the world.
 Scratching posts, obstacle courses, and toys are scattered throughout, ready for action when a kitty’s energy burst strikes.
 And when they’re exhausted, they can crash on soft, textured beds on the floor, inside a scratching post shelter, or under a small table.

-There are also tables and chairs for the humans, where they can read, work on their laptops, and surf their phones while sipping coffee.
+There are also tables and chairs for the humans, where you can read, work on your laptop, and surf your phones while sipping that coffee.
 A friendly kitty might stop and say hello in its own special way, or might not.
-Humans can initiate contact—on the cat’s terms, of course.
+You can initiate contact—on the cat’s terms, of course.

 These lounges also help humans and cats to meet and decide whether they want to live together.
 Yes, you can adopt these cats.

 The concept of cat cafes began in 1998 in Taipei, Taiwan, expanded into Japan, and eventually spread throughout the world.
 The first cat café in the U.S. opened in 2014 in Oakland, California.

 Another West Coast lounge, The Cat Cafe in San Diego, opened two years ago, and as of today, has adopted more than 200 cats.

 During my visit at The Cat Cafe today, I met seven cats.
 Five allowed me to pet them.
 One wasn’t interested but allowed others to pet him.
 The other cat was more interested in playing his own games than interacting with humans—although he allowed one person to play with him for a few seconds.